 The Council is committed to being open and transparent in the way it conducts its public meetings so the recording of Council meetings is therefore permitted subject to certain restrictions and conditions.

 Dates and times of all these meetings can be found at branch libraries and at Municipal Buildings, where copies of agendas and minutes can also be seen.

-You can find links to Council meetings below.
+You can find links to Council meetings and associated notices below.

 There are no future meetings planned for the following committees.
 This information is retained here for reference to historic information: